jahidulzaid/employee-management-system/README.md

-# Employee Management System
+# Employee Information System

-The Employee Management System is a shell-based application to manage employee information efficiently.
+The Employee Information System is a shell-based application to manage employee information efficiently.
 It allows administrators to perform CRUD operations, search and sort records, and view employee data based on various criteria.

 ---